 Conventional wisdom leans towards what is known as a 3-2-1 backup strategy where you will always have three copies of any one file, at least one of which should be stored off-site.
 This might mean your original working copy and two copies are on separate backup drives, or one on a local backup drive and one in the cloud.

-The use of cloud technology – which we’ll look at in more detail shortly – means that you automatically have an off-site copy and that it becomes easier to save more often.
+The use of cloud technology means that you automatically have an off-site copy and that it becomes easier to save more often.
 Even so, it’s worth considering saving you most crucial files to a local medium, such as an external hard drive for extra peace of mind.

 Of course, it’s always important to store backups away from the system to which they relate.
 This means that in the event of a fire, theft or other unforseen problems you won’t lose your backup as well as your main system.

 If any data you store is sensitive you also need to think about how your backup copies are secured.
-Is it necessary to encrypt the information as you save it, for example?
+For example, is it necessary to encrypt the information as you save it?
 If you are using cloud storage, looking at what security measures your provider has in place is another consideration.

 In recent years, the availability of low cost, easily accessed cloud storage has seen a change, with many companies turning to business cloud backup solutions to save their data.
 The traditional solution has been to use tape or external disk to make backups.
 This means having multiple copies of the media so that you are able to return to earlier versions of files should you need to.
 Usually, this means a grandfather-father-son system wherein there are three copies of the information that are overwritten in sequence.